Six Mile Creek, south side, rim trail

-Meet-up: Crescent Place a few hundred feet east of South Hill Elementary School, Hudson Street, in the city.
-We meet where the road makes a big bend and there’s access to the South Hill Recreation Way.
+Meet-up: This is our most commonly used meeting spot for South Hill Rec Way hikes.
+Crescent Place is a few hundred feet east of South Hill Elementary School on Hudson Street, in the city of Ithaca.
+We meet where the street makes a big bend and there’s access to the South Hill Recreation Way.
+On-street parking can be limited, and our group often fills up all available curbside parking along the length of the street when we meet here, so plan on arriving early.

 Click here to see the Google Maps page for the meet-up.
 It’s just a few minutes’ drive from The Commons.